 Riedl: To the contrary, most new manufacturing jobs today involve increasingly integrated, computer-controlled production cells and require significant ability to engage in system-level problem solving with team-mates on the floor.
 These are exciting, high-tech opportunities which require strong STEM skills, and in many cases a two-year associates degree or more.

 Clients tell us that both skilled and unskilled positions are hard to fill for different reasons.
 High skill, high-tech roles are difficult to fill due to a lack of STEM-trained candidates with an interest in manufacturing.
-A recent Booz &Company survey showed that even recent science and engineering graduates have not been exposed to manufacturing — 31 percent and 18 percent, respectively — making it very difficult for manufacturers to attract these workers.
+A recent Booz & Company survey showed that even recent science and engineering graduates have not been exposed to manufacturing – 31% and 18%, respectively – making it very difficult for manufacturers to attract these workers.
 The good news is that a bit of exposure in high school or in technical degree programs can significantly impact employment choices.

-Riedl: Based on data from the U.S. Bureau of Labor Statistics, the number of workers employed in the manufacturing sector has fallen ~15 percent since 2007 (~14,000 [in millions] workers in 2007 vs. ~12,000 [in millions] today).
+Riedl: Based on data from the U.S. Bureau of Labor Statistics, the number of workers employed in the manufacturing sector has fallen ~15% since 2007 (~14,000 workers in 2007 vs. ~12,000 today).
 However, manufacturing jobs have been steadily increasing over the past 12 months.

 Since productivity gains in U.S. manufacturing have offset increases in demand and manufacturing output for several decades, we expect, and in fact would hope this will continue into the future as productivity increases are critical to improve the nation’s and the world’s standard of living.
-Over the past two decades, manufacturing productivity has averaged 1.6 percent growth (CAGR) vs. 1.0 percent productivity growth across the private sector as a whole.
+Over the past two decades, manufacturing productivity has averaged 1.6% growth (CAGR) vs. 1.0% productivity growth across the private sector as a whole.

 Q: Are there any specific recruitment or training programs that come to mind which have helped, or could help, manufacturers improve their labor pool?